eedide/Event-Driven-Microservices-with-Kafka/README.md

             "message": "Loggedin"
         }

-    Now that you are logged in, we can now move on to the Reset-Password service.
+    Now that you are logged in, we can now move on to the resetpassword service.

 32. First